luckydrq/moddy/README.md

 Conceptly, `module` and `package` are the same thing.

-*Notice: If all of the sub directories cannot be found as a module, it will stop searching in that path*
+*Notice: If any module cannot be found in all the sub directories, it will stop searching in that path*

 # Install
 `$ npm install moddy`